-Our Driven feature is a bit odd this month, mainly because it’s not a demo car we’ve been driving around but our own 1.0-litre Fiesta project car.
-It may sound a little weird to review our own car but when you think about it, it actually makes perfect sense; we get to spend much longer behind the wheel to experience a selection of different driving conditions, and we already have a thorough understanding of how the standard car performs so are fantastically placed to talk about the difference the upgrades have made.
+Our Driven feature is a bit odd this month.
+Mainly because it’s not a demo car we’ve been driving around.
+But our own 1.0-litre EcoBoost Fiesta project car.
+It may sound a little weird to review our own car but when you think about it.
+It actually makes perfect sense; we get to spend much longer behind the wheel to experience a selection of different driving conditions.
+Although we already have a thorough understanding of how the standard car performs.
+So are fantastically placed to talk about the difference the upgrades have made.

 The Stage 1 remap really livens things up.
-The 140PS versions like our Fiesta Red are quite impressive in standard form, but with Revo’s Stage 1 map in place it’s much faster!
-With the revised map installed the car is no longer just “quick for a 1.0-litre”, it’s a rapid little thing in it’s own right!
+The 140PS EcoBoost versions like our Fiesta Red are quite impressive in standard form.
+But with Revo’s Stage 1 map in place, it’s much faster!
+With the revised map installed the car is no longer just “quick for a 1.0-litre”, it’s a rapid little thing in its own right!

 “The low-down urgency and mid-range grunt is awesome!”

 Our car made a very impressive 138hp at the wheels on Revo’s hub dyno.
 Which equates to a rather naughty 160bhp or thereabouts at the flywheel.
 That’s more power than a stock Mk6 Fiesta ST150.
 And you wouldn’t call that a ‘slow’ car!
 And the way the Stage 1 map delivers this power is very similar to that of a tuned naturally aspirated car too.
 So it makes you drive it much more aggressively than you would pilot the standard car.
 The low-down urgency and mid-range grunt are awesome!
 And when compared with the Stage 1 settings, the original map actually feels quite flat.